-Supply Chain Management Software, Operations, Processes, and Roles
+Supply Chain Management Process, Roles, and Software

-In 2018 KFC experienced the calamitous chicken crisis: The fast-food giant closed hundreds of its eateries across the UK and Ireland because of a failure in the supply chain.
+In 2018, KFC experienced the calamitous chicken crisis: The fast-food giant closed hundreds of its eateries across the UK and Ireland because of a failure in the supply chain.

-The brand tried to joke its way out of poultry shortage fiasco tweeting on the situation, “The chicken crossed the road.
+The brand tried to joke its way out of the poultry shortage fiasco, tweeting on the situation, “The chicken crossed the road.
 Just not to our restaurants…” But for millions of Brits, it was no laughing matter.
 The unhappiest and hungriest consumers even appealed to local police and members of parliament to do something about the closures.

 The major lesson extracted was to take SCM more seriously than ever.
 As Professor Richard Wilding, world-renowned expert on logistics and transport, put it, “It’s not a matter of competition between individual firms anymore, but between whole supply chains.”
 In other words, you can make a great product, but what really matters is how quickly and efficiently your customer gets it.